Jayhall9119/Main/README.md

 # **Welcome**
 Hello, and welcome!
 I'm Jayce, a Project Coordinator with a strong passion for the environment and data.
 I'm thrilled that you've taken the time to explore my work.

-## **About Me**
-With over 2 years of experience in data entry and visualizations, I am deeply committed to leveraging the power of data analysis to contribute to environmental sustainability and animal welfare practices.
-My expertise lies in project coordination, data visualization, data cleaning, and report generation.

 ## **My Vision**
 I believe that data-driven insights are crucial in addressing environmental challenges and creating positive change.
 Through my portfolio, I aim to showcase my projects and demonstrate how data analysis can be a powerful tool in shaping a sustainable and compassionate future.